zrlio/spark-nullio-fileformat/README.md

 [2] https://spark.apache.org/docs/latest/sql-programming-guide.html#save-modes

 ### For generating input data
-Generating input data is a bit more evolved.
+Generating input data is a bit more involved.
 Here you can configure the `nullio` reader to generate specific type of schema data on the fly.
 There are some schema which are pre-coded, but you can add whatever you like as shown in the next section.